 Events are triggered by the Hybrid Planning action request and by both of the global and local planners action feedback messages.
 In this example, the Hybrid Planning Manager starts the global planner after the hybrid planning request is received.
 Upon arrival of the global trajectory the local planner is started and when the local planner is finished the Hybrid Planning Manager returns a Hybrid Planning response.

 A custom implementation of the Planning Logic plugin supports mapping generic events to available actions provided by the architecture like “Start global planning”, “Stop trajectory execution”, or “Switch to local planner constraint x”.
 With this, the motion planning behavior becomes highly customizable and adaptable.

 The Global Planner is the simplest component of the architecture.
-It provides an action server which processes GlobalPlanner requests which include the common MotionPlanRequests which are processed by the Global Planner plugin.
+It provides an action server that processes GlobalPlanner requests.
+These requests include common MotionPlanRequests, which are processed by the Global Planner plugin.
 By default, this is simply MoveIt’s planning pipeline, but any kind of planner or even MTC could technically be used here.
 The planning result is reported using the action feedback and the solution trajectory is published to the Local Planner for further processing.

 The Local Planner also runs an action server that handles requests from the Hybrid Planning Manager.
 The action is used for starting and stopping execution and may also configure runtime parameters like constraints or solver types.

 The local planner implementation is based on two plugins:

 Trajectory Operator: This plugin maintains the global reference trajectory, handles trajectory updates from the global planner, and monitors the process of the current robot state.